IzzyL234/Simple-Macropad/README.md

 ### Firmware
 Firmware is uploaded to the github but is untested as of now.
+The Macro-Tin is designed to run on KMK firmware with CircuitPython on a Raspberry Pi Pico.
+Each switch connects a GPIO pin to GND when pressed.
+The firmware reads the GPIO inputs and sends the assigned keyboard shortcut to the computer over USB.

+Planned default keymap:
+- Key 1: Copy
+- Key 2: Paste
+- Key 3: Screenshot
+- Key 4: Print

+The keymap can be edited in `code.py`, making the macropad programmable for different shortcuts and workflows.
 ### To Assemble:
 1. 3D print the outer casing and order the custom PCB
 3. Solder the switches, Raspberry Pi Pico, and any other required components onto the PCB.